dotnet/dotNext/docs/index.md

 This chapter gives quick overview of these libraries.
 Read [articles](./features/core/index.md) for closer look at all available features.

-> [!IMPORTANT]
-> DotNext is in early stage of development.
-Backward compatibility of API is not guaranteed before 1.0 version.

 Prerequisites:
 * Runtime: any .NET implementation compatible with .NET Standard 2.0
 * OS: Linux, Windows, macOS